 Getting started

-Please ensure that you engage with occupational health clearance and DBS processes required by the Admissions Team.
+Please ensure that you engage with all Occupational Health, DBS or Placement planning activities required by the Admissions Team.
 Failure to complete this by the time you register on the course may result in you not being able to proceed with your studies.
-Please also ensure you engage with the Placement Planning Form FoMHSC 2024/2025

 Welcome and Induction

-Please make sure you engage with your Welcome schedule.
+Please make sure you engage with your Course Welcome Week.

 Occupational Health